Worship & Ministry

 All are welcome to receive Holy Communion, including children of any age.

-Under the leadership of Director of Music Jared Jacobsen, music is integrated into the liturgy at every service.
-Adept at both the organ and piano, Jared offers beautiful and sometimes unusual preludes, postludes, and special music.
-With his background in all major denominations and his interest in liturgical practice, he is actively involved in designing fresh and relevant worship.
+Under the leadership of Director of Music Bill Engel, music is integrated into the liturgy at every service.
+Bill offers beautiful preludes, postludes, and special music on both organ and piano.
 The congregation boasts of several strong singers and both choir anthems and congregational hymn-singing add to the service.

-The choir, led by Jared Jacobsen, consists of ten to fifteen members.
+The choir consists of ten to fifteen members.
 It usually rehearses between services on Sunday and sings most Sundays at the 9:00 a.m. service.
 No audition is required, and new singers are enthusiastically welcomed.
 For more information, contact Paul Engel (619-296-5215).

 Children, Youth, & Families

 First Lutheran Church’s Sunday School meets weekly during the second service at 11 am.
-The weekly lessons follow the main ELCA Church Bible Lessons, particularly the Feasting on the World curriculum.
+The weekly lessons follow the main ELCA Church Bible Lessons, particularly the Sparkhouse curriculum.
 The classes are conducted in an age-appropriate manner and combines them with hands on activities such as crafts, music, games, dramas.

 For families with small children, First Lutheran Church provides a nursery during and between all services.
 The nursery is located near the lounge, and snacks and juice are provided for the children.